ASTER: Natural and Multi-language Unit Test Generation with LLMs: Our Approach

-Specifically, \aster focuses on the error category of Pylint and uses this information to guide LLMs in the task of fixing compilation and parsing issues.
-Then, tests are executed using Pytest and the output is used to provide feedback to the LLMs in case of failures.
-Finally, Coverage.py~\cite{coverage} is leveraged to perform the coverage-augmentation step.
+\textit{Postprocessing for Python.} For Python, we use Pylint~\cite{pylint}, for identifying compilation and parsing errors.
+Specifically, \aster focuses on the error category of Pylint warnings and uses this information to guide LLMs in fixing compilation and parsing issues.
+Then, tests are executed using Pytest~\cite{pytest} and the output is used to provide feedback to the LLMs in case of failures.
+Finally, Coverage.py~\cite{coverage} is used to measure coverage and perform the coverage augmentation.